nhmvienna/AutDeNovo/README.md

 #### (e) [BlobTools](FullPipeline/blobtools.sh)

 Quantitative analysis of assembly quality based on variation of read-depth, GC-content and taxonomic assignment of each scaffold.
 The summary plots and tables are accessible through an interactive browser window.
+Note, occasionally port 8001 may be already occuppied.
+In this case, you can retry to load the html page with ports of increasing number, e.g. 8002, 8003, etc.

 * * *

-After the pipeline is finished, the most important summary outputs will be copied over to the output folder.
+After the pipeline is finished, the most important summary outputs will be copied over to an output folder.
 In addition, various html-based results will be loaded in Firefox.
+The file `HTML_outputs.sh` contains all commands to load the HTML output in Firefox at a later timepoint.